So you don’t have a lot of money to invest, but you really want to start your private practice NOW? Or maybe yesterday?

 Sign up for a practice management system:

-If you’ve been networking steadily and your website is attracting the right clients, your business bank account should start growing.
+If you’ve been networking strategically and steadily and your website is attracting the right clients, your business bank account should start growing.
 You’re on track to quit your day job and start paying yourself from the income of your private practice.
 This usually happens when you’ve got between 10 and 15 sessions per week.

 Phase 3: Making a GOOD living.
 Phew!